 - Problem solving,

 Team leadership is the ability to build a rapport within a team.
-Managers must understand how to gain the trust of their team while listening, cooperating and ultimately creating a positive team environment.
-Although large hospitality organisations have many disparate departments, it’s vital managers are able to foster cooperation, collaboration and communication to meet and exceed the needs of guests.
+Managers must figure out how to win the confidence of their team through listening, cooperating, and, at last, building a good team atmosphere.
+Although large hospitality firms have numerous departments with different goals, it is critical that managers be able to promote cooperation, collaboration, and communication in order to satisfy and exceed the demands of consumers.

 II.
 Other soft skills needed to succeed in the hospitality indystry in general for managers, supervisors and team members

-Therefore, to help you determine whether you have what it takes to make your way in this field, we’ve compiled a list of the key attributes required.
+To assist you determine whether you have what it takes to succeed in this industry, we’ve compiled a list of the essential qualities required.

 Here are the top soft skills needed in the hospitality industry.